Population estimates

 The population census is used as a base for annual population estimates.

-It is the only source which provides exact details of the population by gender, age and marital status at the different geographical levels.
+It is the only source which provides exact details of the population by gender and age at the different geographical levels.

 Between two censuses, or pending availability of the data from the census of the year in question, population level and distribution are estimated.
 When the results from a new census become available, estimates that have already been made are revised to take these into account.